pwgbots/linny-r/README.md

 ## Click-start for Linny-R

-When `npm` installs the Linny-R package, it creates a script file in your Linny-R directory that will allow you to start Linny-R by clicking its icon on your machine.
-On a macOS machine, this will will be the shell script `linny-r.command`, on a Windows machine the batch script `linny-r.bat`.
+When `npm` installs the Linny-R package, it creates a script file in your Linny-R directory that launches Linny-R. On a macOS machine, this will be the shell script `linny-r.command`, on a Windows machine the batch script `linny-r.bat`.
+When you create a desktop shortcut to this script, this will allow you to click-start Linny-R.

-To facilitate start-up, you can create a shortcut icon for Linny-R on your desktop.
+How you can create a shortcut icon for Linny-R on your desktop depends on the type of computer you use.

 On a Windows machine, open the `File Explorer`, select your Linny-R folder, right-click on the batch file `linny-r.bat`, and select the _Create shortcut_